Sorting and filtering as effective rational choice procedures: Basic Setup and Decision Support

 \begin{definition}[Sorting] Given any attribute map $a \colon X \to V$ we define the \emph{increasing ordering based on $a$} (also called the \emph{increasing-$a$-ordering}) as the mapping $\sort{i}{a} \colon \List{X} \to \List{X}$ which sorts the elements of a list in increasing order according to the value $a(x) \in V$.
 The list $l' = \sort{i}{a}(l)$ should satisfy the following three properties: \begin{itemize} \item[$(S_1)$] $l'$ be a permutation of the list $l$, \item[$(S_2)$] for $i < j$ we must have $a(l'_i) \leq a(l'_j)$, and \item[$(S_3)$] if two elements $l_i$ and $l_j$ are such that $a(l_i) = a(l_j)$ and $i < j$ then the order of these two elements is preserved in $l'$. \end{itemize} These three properties uniquely define $\sort{i}{a}$.
 Analogously we can also talk about the \emph{decreasing ordering based on $a$} (or the \emph{decreasing-$a$-ordering}), i.e. $\sort{d}{a} \colon \List{X} \to \List{X}$. \end{definition}

 For instance, we can talk about the increasing-$\price$-ordering or the decreasing-$\rating$-ordering maps.
 Our first goal is to study the composition of these sort and filter operations.

 \begin{remark} For this paper we are assuming that the value sets $(V, \geq)$ are totally ordered sets, so that both the filtering and the sorting operations are well defined.
 Although filtering would technically only required $(V, \geq)$ to be a partial order, it is simpler to assume that both filtering and sorting make use of the same ordered value set.
 We note that there are cases where no such (natural) total ordering exists.
-For instance, suppose $V$ is a set of \emph{brands}, e.g. $V = \{$ Toshiba, Seagate, Samsung $\}$.
+For instance, suppose $V$ is a set of \emph{colors}, e.g. $V = \{$ blue, red, yellow $\}$.
 In these cases one can still treat these within our framework by imposing any fixed total ordering on these, e.g. lexicographical ordering.
-This would allow an agent to filter a particular brand by composing $\filter{a \leq v}$ and $\filter{a \geq v}$. \end{remark}
+This would allow an agent to filter a particular color by composing $\filter{a \leq v}$ and $\filter{a \geq v}$.
+There are, of course, other ways to deal with this technicality but they would make the setup more complex without adding much value. \end{remark}